Binary Encoder/Decoder

 Key Features

-Encode text to binary format (0s and 1s)
+Encode text to binary (UTF-8)

-Decode binary strings back to readable text
+Decode binary back to text

-Support for UTF-8 and Unicode characters
+Support for Unicode and special characters

 Real-time encoding and decoding

-Copy binary or decoded text to clipboard
+Copy result to clipboard

 Works entirely in your browser

-No data sent to servers - all processing is local
+No data sent to servers

 📖